michibo/feyntrop/README.md

 ```
 [ [ [ Re(I0), Delta(Re(I0)) ], [Im(I0), Delta(Im(I0))] ], [ [ Re(I1), Delta(Re(I1)) ], [Im(I1), Delta(Im(I1))] ], ... ]
 ```
-where `Delta` is the respective error term (i.e. one expected standard deviation) and where `Re` and `Im` denote the real and imaginary part of the respective coefficient in the expansion.
+where `Delta` is the respective error term (i.e., one expected standard deviation) and where `Re` and `Im` denote the real and imaginary parts of the respective coefficient in the expansion.

 The other fields store the sampling and the preprocessing time.